atet/wsl/README.md

 * Settings Tab
    * Unselect "Stop the Task if It Runs Longer Than", click OK
 * **Restart computer**
-* Confirm that WSL is running (as "`wsl`") without starting the WSL console, start PowerShell and run:
+* Without starting the WSL console after reboot, confirm that WSL is running (as "`wsl`") in PowerShell by executing:

 ```powershell
 > get-process